 After you use VuGen to record a business process, VuGen generates a Vuser script.
 Typically, the generated script contains actual values that were detected during recording.
 For example, the server may assign a unique ID to each user that accesses the site.
 This unique ID may be included in the script.
 Suppose you want the Vuser to perform the script's actions (query, submit, and so forth) using different values from those recorded.
 To do this, you replace the recorded values in the script with parameters.
 This is known as parameterizing the script.

 When you run a Vuser script that contains a parameter, the parameter must be assigned a value each time the parameter is called.
-LoadRunner provides two methods for assigning values to parameters:
+VuGen provides two methods for assigning values to parameters:

-- Standard LoadRunner parameterization functionality.
-For more information about parameterization in LoadRunner, see Parameterization overview.
+- Standard parameterization functionality.
+For more information about parameterization in VuGen, see Parameterization overview.